pawelwiejkut/pawelwiejkut.dev/content/posts/amdp-abap-trfn.md

     appendFilePath: true # to append file path to Edit link
 ---

 You may wonder how to execute AMDP TRFN directly via ABAP.
-It seems that the best idea is to use the method bellow:
+It seems that the best idea is to use the method below:

 {{< highlight abap >}}
 cl_rstran_db_stat=>execute_haap(